rkshiyaniya/Neural-Network-Architecture-Implementation-for-Image-Classification/README.md

-# Nueral-Network-Architecture-Implementation
+# Neural-Network-Architecture-Implementation
-This repository contains Implementation of different Nueral Networks in TensorFlow - Python.
+This repository contains Implementation of different Nueral Networks for Image Classification in TensorFlow - Python.

 # LeNet Architecture